elenasacristan/treebooks/README.md

-By clicking 'books in waiting list' the modal window will appear and the user will be able to see a list of books that he/she is waiting for with a link in each book to see the waiting list.
+By clicking 'You waiting lists' the modal window will appear and the user will be able to see a list of books that he/she is waiting for with a link in each book to see the waiting list.

 TreeBooks will contact the next user in the contact list as soon as the book is returned by the previous user.
-Also, the user will see a noti%cation saying 'it's your turn' on the books listing.
+Also, the user will see a notification saying 'It's your turn' on the books listing.
 Then the next user in the waiting list can proceed to rent the book online.
-Only thenext user in the waiting list will have the option to rent the book - for the rest of the website users the book will not be listed as available.
+Only the next user in the waiting list will have the option to rent the book - for the rest of the website users the book will not be listed as available.